Rengowin/Java-RayTracer/README.md

 ## English

-A Java-based ray tracer developed as part of the Ray Tracing course at HTW Berlin.
+A Java-based ray tracer developed during the Summer Semester 2026 for the Ray Tracing course at HTW Berlin.
-The project evolved from a recursive ray tracer into a renderer featuring path tracing, ray marching, constructive solid geometry (CSG), physically based shading, and performance optimizations.
+The project evolved from a simple recursive ray tracer into a renderer featuring Path Tracing, Ray Marching, Constructive Solid Geometry (CSG), physically based shading, and performance optimizations.

 ## Preview